 Vaxxed Documentary Popularizes the Controversy

-Wakefield directed a documentary called Vaxxed which presented the narrative of a cover-up at the CDC pertaining to the 2004 DeStefano et al. study.6 This resulted in widespread awareness of what has been dubbed the “CDC whistleblower” scandal.
+Wakefield directed a 2016 documentary called Vaxxed which presented the narrative of a cover-up at the CDC pertaining to the 2004 DeStefano et al. study.9 This resulted in widespread awareness of what has been dubbed the “CDC whistleblower” scandal.

 The Documents Are Released Publicly

-Thompson also passed his documents onto Congressman Posey for some reason or the other, perhaps hoping to get a chance to testify before Congress.
-Posey’s office has shared the documents with at least a couple of other people or groups.
+Congressman Posey’s office has shared Thompson’s documents with at least a couple of other people or groups.
 One such group is Matt Carey and Dorit Reiss, who are both autism activists (who don’t believe vaccines cause autism).
 Carey is the present author of the website Left Brain Right Brain.
-He has the entire cache of documents available as a zip file on the site.7 The most salient screenshots from the documents are also worked into his articles.
-Wakefield has also provided a copy of the documents on the Vaxxed documentary website.8 In both cases, these websites seem to have made the documents available in early 2016.
+He has the entire cache of documents available as a zip file on the site.10 The most salient screenshots from the documents are also worked into his articles.
+Wakefield has also provided a copy of the documents on the Vaxxed documentary website.11 In both cases, these websites seem to have made the documents available in early 2016.

 Fact Checking the Accusations